codr7/snabel/README.md

 ### intro
 Snabl is a scripting language implemented in Common Lisp.<br/>
 <br/>
-It is designed to be easy to customize and embed, and compiles to ordinary lambdas manipulating a global VM.
+It's designed to be easy to customize and embed, and compiles to ordinary lambdas manipulating a global VM.

 ### setup
 ```